 Interview with Data Science expert, Dipanjan Sarkar

-What are the advantages of SIT Academy’s Data Science Bootcamp?
+What are the advantages of Constructor Learning’s Data Science Bootcamp?

 “Having a passion for helping people kick start their own journey in Data Science, I have worked with diverse companies and universities to help build course curriculums to enable people to be job-ready by gaining relevant skills in the area of Data Science.
-There are several advantages of doing SIT Academy's Data Science immersive Bootcamp.
-First and foremost, which resonates with my personal motto, SIT Academy believes in a live cohort-based learning system, which means you have a small focus group of 10 to 20 students who interact in live sessions with instructors who teach them relevant concepts covering a breadth of areas in Data Science including understanding statistics, Python fundamentals, linear algebra, databases, Machine Learning, Deep Learning, Natural Language Processing, Computer Vision and even elements of Machine Learning Engineering.
+There are several advantages of doing Constructor Learning's Data Science Immersive Bootcamp.
+First and foremost, which resonates with my personal motto, Constructor Learning believes in a live cohort-based learning system, which means you have a small focus group of 10 to 20 students who interact in live sessions with instructors who teach them relevant concepts covering a breadth of areas in Data Science including understanding statistics, Python fundamentals, linear algebra, databases, Machine Learning, Deep Learning, Natural Language Processing, Computer Vision and even elements of Machine Learning Engineering.
 This includes deploying models and building end-to-end applications.
-The instructors are all experts from the industry, where they themselves have been Data Scientists or Data Science Leads for several years.
-SIT Academy also brings in guest lecturers from diverse domains in the industry which gives the students an exposure of how Data Science is done in the real world.
+The instructors are all experts from the industry, and they themselves have been Data Scientists or Data Science Leads for several years.
+Constructor Learning also brings in guest lecturers from diverse domains in the industry which gives the students exposure to how Data Science is done in the real world.

-Another interesting aspect which I find valuable, is that it's not just about learning concepts, but also applying them sby working on real-world data sets and interesting applications in Data Science.
+Another interesting aspect which I find valuable is that it's not just about learning concepts, but also applying them by working on real-world data sets and interesting applications in Data Science.
 They also work on exercises to reinforce their learning and in case they get stuck, they get direct support from teaching assistants as well as from the instructors themselves.
-I think this is a very important piece of learning, because in traditional online course formats you have assignments and live hands-on coding notebooks, but usually it is never live.
-It's always pre-recorded and there's literally no communication between the instructors and the students.
-SIT Academy's way of learning is definitely more interactive.
-Another interesting aspect is that once you reach the end of the program, you get to apply all your learnings in an actual industry Capstone project, done in collaboration with companies from SIT Academy's network.
-This is very important, because I think a lot of online courses just end with a certificate and that's it.
-You don't get to actually work with a company on a real-world problem and I think this kick starts your journey into Data Science in the right direction.
-Having a project in your portfolio which you have done based on a real-world industry project is a big advantage.
+This is an especially important piece of learning because in traditional online course formats you have assignments and live hands-on coding notebooks, but usually, it is never live.
+It's always pre-recorded and there's no communication between the instructors and the students.
+Constructor Learning's way of learning is more interactive.
+Another interesting aspect is that once you reach the end of the program, you get to apply all your learnings in an actual industry Capstone project, done in collaboration with companies from Constructor Learning's network.
+This is very important because a lot of online courses just end with a certificate and that's it.
+You don't get to work with a company on a real-world problem and I think this kick starts your journey into Data Science in the right direction.
+Having a project in your portfolio that you have done based on a real-world industry project is a big advantage.
 Other interesting aspects include having access to the Swiss job market, which I think is very challenging to navigate on your own.
-SIT Academy's wide network of industry-based experts, companies as well as having a wide variety of activities like hiring days and other interesting events, meetups, etc, guides you towards your new career.
+Constructor Learning's wide network of industry-based experts, companies as well as having a wide variety of activities like hiring days and other interesting events, meetups, etc, guides you towards your new career.

 The curriculum of the Data Science program is state of the art and constantly evolving over time, because as you know the whole field of Artificial Intelligence, Machine Learning and Data Science itself is ever evolving with technologies being replaced and new techniques coming in.
 Students learn the latest and the best in terms of concepts, methodologies, tools, frameworks and so on.”